-Residential Building Permits Since 1971 - Anne Arundel County
+Residential Building Permits Since 2000 - Anne Arundel County

-- Anne Arundel County's population has grown by 92% between 1970 and 2020. - Rate of population growth per decade has slowed from 15% in the 1970s to 14% in the 1980s to 6% in the 2010's. - Population of County expected to increase by 0.4 1% per year from 2020 to 2040. - Adapting to shifting development patterns as redevelopment becomes more common and development of 'greenfield' properties (farmland and forests) becomes less common. - · Respecting the constraints of development on peninsulas. - Focusing development, redevelopment and revitalization in the County's Town Centers, Critical Economic and Transit-Oriented policy areas. - Over 37,000 households are on the waitlist for affordable housing assistance from the County's Housing Commission. - Projected increase of 86,950 daily trips taken within, to, and from Anne Arundel County by 2040. - Ensuring public services and infrastructure adequately meet needs.
+- Anne Arundel County's population has grown by 92% between 1970 and 2020. - Rate of population growth per decade has slowed from 15% in the 1970s to 14% in the 1980s to 6% in the 2010's. - Population of County expected to increase by 0.4 1% per year from 2020 to 2040. - County's demographics are shifting, getting older and more racially and ethnically diverse. - Adapting to shifting development patterns as redevelopment becomes more common and development of 'greenfield' properties (farmland and forests) becomes less common. - · Respecting the constraints of development on peninsulas. - Focusing development, redevelopment and revitalization in the County's Town Centers, Critical Economic and Transit-Oriented policy areas. - Over 37,000 households are on the waitlist for affordable housing assistance from the County's Housing Commission. - Projected increase of 86,950 daily trips taken within, to, and from Anne Arundel County by 2040. - Ensuring public services and infrastructure adequately meet needs.
 For the 2019-2020 school year, twelve elementary schools, two middle schools, and three high schools exceeded their State-Rated Capacity, yet over 10,326 school seats remain open Countywide. - Resilience to emergencies including pandemics and climate change.

-- Promoting context-sensitive development that recognizes the unique character and natural assets of our communities to make sustainable, great places. - Realizing the opportunity of Town Centers to create vibrant places where people can live, work, learn, and play. - Building housing to support all income levels and all stages of life. - Utilizing strategic, cost-effective investments to improve the transportation system with more options for public transit, walking, and biking. - Leveraging private and public sector Investments in infrastructure and public services to meet the needs of a changing population. - Planning, designing, and building to become more resilient to changes in transportation, the economy, and the climate. - Adapting County land use, housing, and transportation policies and programs to address the County's shifting demographics.
+- Promoting context-sensitive development that recognizes the unique character and natural assets of our communities to make sustainable, great places. - Realizing the opportunity of Town Centers to create vibrant places where people can live, work, learn, and play. - Building housing to support all income levels and all stages of life. - Utilizing strategic, cost-effective investments to improve the transportation system with more options for public transit, walking, and biking. - Leveraging private and public sector Investments in infrastructure and public services to meet the needs of a changing population. - Planning, designing, and building to become more resilient to changes in transportation, the economy, and the climate.